Search

 3. Your CDL is Automatically Suspended

-When you fail a DOT drug test, your State Driving License Agency (SDLA) must downgrade your CDL to a regular license at a minimum.
+When you fail a DOT drug test, your State Driving License Agency (SDLA) must downgrade your CDL to a regular license at a minimum and place you in a prohibited status in the Clearinghouse.

 Your record in the Clearinghouse will remain for five years or until you complete the RTD process, whichever occurs first.